 the Northern lights).

-more accurate than the previous version.
+we've fixed the fact that assinging term symbols to levels and permuting levels don't commute.
 The easiest way to use it is to type in the number of electrons,

 then press 'next config' just once, and when it is finished, you can press it more times if you want more

 levels.
 The arrow keys are for looking more closely at the spectrum, and the button 'show colors' shows which